The Secret to Brand Signature Stories

-A signature story is an asset with enduring relevance and capacity to inspire and provide direction over a long period.
+A signature story is an asset with enduring relevance and the capacity to inspire and provide direction over a long period.
 As it gets retold, signature stories gain authenticity, traction, and influence.
-The principle targets for signature stories are employees and existing and potential customers.
+The principal targets for signature stories are employees and existing and potential customers.
 Signature stories can provide employees a source of inspiration and a cornerstone for organizational culture and values.

 The L. L. Bean story supports a higher purpose around innovation, the passion for the outdoors, quality, and the customer.
 Millennials, in particular, are attracted to firms that are aiming for more than sales and profits; a signature story can help with making that purpose authentic and clear.

-Customers are also a valuable target because there is a segment that will find a brand’s values, customer relationship, and strategy important to them as they develop loyalties to brands and firms.
+Customers are also a valuable target because there is a segment that will find a brand’s values, customer relationship, and strategically important to them as they develop loyalties to brands and firms.
 Advancing the strategic position of the brand and organization in the eyes of this audience is challenging because of message clutter, media dynamics, growing customer ownership of context, and the complexity of social media.
-Signature stories can be an answer providing the ability to not only to provide break-through visibility but to communicate the basic essence of a brand and organization.
+Signature stories can be an answer providing the ability not only to provide break-through visibility but to communicate the basic essence of a brand and organization.

 The Secret to Creating Signature Stories

 To find or create signature stories, look broadly for story heroes.
-Stories around customers, programs, suppliers, offering are often employed to motivate customers.
+Stories around customers, programs, suppliers, offerings are often employed to motivate customers.
 Four more: the employees, founder, a business revitalization strategy, and a future business revitalization strategy are usually oriented to inspiring employees.

 The Customer As Hero

 A customer hero can be effective because there is no “my brand or product is better than yours” connotation and the customer story is likely to be closely linked to either the organizational values or the brand’s value proposition.
-LinkedIn has a series of professionally created one minute stories around “Creating Your Own Success” that involve leveraging LinkedIn.
+LinkedIn has a series of professionally created one-minute stories around “Creating Your Own Success” that involve leveraging LinkedIn.
 Dr. Chavez told about his dream of getting pets off of processed foods – and used LinkedIn to share his big idea.
 Jenni was laid off during the financial meltdown and several months of intense networking led to a marketing position and, ultimately, supported to decision to be on her own.

 The Employee As Hero

 An employee hero can be a source of a strong and memorable signature story because employees are on the front lines.
 Zappos.com, the online shoe store, has a set of signature stories around its ten core values.
 One of which is to deliver Wow customer service.
 One such story involves a Zappos.com call center employee who at 3 a.m. received a call from a customer who could not find an open pizza store.
-Instead of gently turning the customer away, the employee actually found a pizza store open and arranged a delivery.
+Instead of gently turning the customer away, the employee actually found a pizza store open and arranged delivery.

 The Business Revitalization Story

 This hero can clarify and motivate a new strategy and inspire employees and customers.
 Consider Zhang Ruimin who became the CEO of a troubled Chinese appliance manufacturer, Haier, in 1982.
 Early in his tenure he needed to replace a customer’s faulty refrigerator and found that twenty percent of his inventory was also defective.
-Zhang promptly had the dud refrigerators lined up on the factory floor and destroyed them with a sledgehammer in front of the whole staff to tell them and the world that poor quality would not be tolerated any more.
+Zhang promptly had the dud refrigerators lined up on the factory floor and destroyed them with a sledgehammer in front of the whole staff to tell them and the world that poor quality would not be tolerated anymore.
 From that point on, the story served to define a new strategy and culture that ultimately led to Haier becoming a global leader.
 The story can work at the outset when the strategy is being implemented and over time as the strategy becomes an ongoing operation.

 Not all stories are worth elevating to signature status.
 There needs to be an evaluation process to identify the strength and promise of candidate stories.
 When candidate stories emerge, make sure that they are not just a list of facts (or features) but, rather, a narrative that appears intriguing, is perceived as authentic, engenders involvement, and has a strategic message.
 And make sure that they are managed like the asset they are.
 For more detail see my book, “Creating Signature Stories.”